aws-samples/generative-ai-cdk-constructs-samples/samples/document_explorer/README.md

 ENV S3_PROCESSED_BUCKET = "<Output.ProcessedAssetsBucket>"
 ENV CLIENT_NAME = "<Output.ClientName>"
   ```

   Note: The ```COGNITO_CLIENT_SECRET``` is a secret value that can be retrieved from the AWS Console.
 Go to the [Amazon Cognito page](https://console.aws.amazon.com/cognito/home) in the AWS console, then select the created user pool.
 Under App integration, select App client settings.
 Then, select Show Details and copy the value of the App client secret.

 3. Run `terraform init`
 4. Run `terraform import aws_cognito_user_pool_client.update_client {user-pool-id}/{client-id}` and make sure to update the `user-pool-id` and `client-id` values.
 In the `terraform.tfvars` folder, add the values for the `user_pool_id` and the `client_name`.
 5. Deploy the Terraform by running `terraform apply`
-6. Now that you have the CloudFront URL, go back to your `client_app/Dockerfile` and paste in the value of your Cloudfront URL like `https://XXXXXXXXXXXXXX.cloudfront.net`.
-Save the Dockerfile.Go to Cognito  and run `terraform apply` again.
+6. Now that you have the CloudFront URL, go back to your `client_app/Dockerfile` and paste in the value of your Cloudfront URL like `https://XXXXXXXXXXXXXX.cloudfront.net/` for your APP_URI.
+Save the Dockerfile and run `terraform apply` again.
 7. Once your changes have been applied, open your browser to the outputted URL.
 It may take a few moments for the webapp to become available.
 </details>